JakubRybakowski/PackDumper/README.md

 ✔️ Unless you've set DumpMethod = 3 (AUTO_HOOK), you need to ``press INSERT`` to start dumping

+📌 Files are dumped to ``C:\PackDumper``

+📌 A ``PackDumperLog.txt`` file will be generated to your ``Local Disk (C:\)``.
+It contains useful informations, always check it!

 📌 Check **Hints you Should Know** to get extra tips

 # Hints you Should Know
 ✔️ The PackDumperCfg.txt file is loaded everytime before you start dumping something.
 It means you don't need to close the client to update some configuration

+✔️ If you've set DumpMethod = 1 (BY_PATH_LIST) and you didn't enabled the console window in the source, a way to know the dumper finished it's work is by checking if the PackDumperLog.txt size stopped increasing (or just open it xD)

 ✔️ Once the game is hooked (DumpMethod 2 and 3), the dumper will never finish.
 If you want to stop, close the client